CinquinAndy/notes-to-strapi-export-article-ai/README.md

 3. Enable the plugin in Obsidian's settings under "Community plugins".
 4. Configure the necessary settings (see the Configuration section below).
 5. Enjoy!

+### If you're a developer:

+To install Strapi Exporter, follow these steps (coming soon to the Obsidian plugin marketplace):

+1. Clone this repository into your Obsidian plugins folder (usually located at `<vault>/.obsidian/plugins/`).
+2. Enable the plugin in Obsidian's settings under "Community plugins".
+3. Configure the necessary settings (see the Configuration section below).

 ## ⚙️ Configuration